pymc-devs/pymc/ARCHITECTURE.md

   a random variable distribution from a likelihood distribution.

 * `logprob.py`: This contains the log probability logic for the distributions themselves.
-  The log probability calculation is deferred to Aesara
+  The log probability calculation is deferred to PyTensor

 * `dist_math.py`: Various convenience operators for distributions.
   This includes mathematical operators such as `logpower` or `all_true`methods.